Dr Jörg Friedrichs

 Jörg Friedrichs is Official Fellow at St Cross College and Associate Professor at the Department of International Development (Queen Elizabeth House).
 Taking a broad transdisciplinary approach to academic research, his main interests are in the fields of international relations and political sociology.

-Jörg has studied Classics at the universities of Munich, Tübingen and Rome, finishing with a book on political rhetoric in the historiography of Thucydides (2000).
+Jörg studied Classics at the universities of Munich, Tübingen and Rome, finishing with a book on political rhetoric in the work of the ancient Greek historian Thucydides (2000).
 His doctoral studies in Political Science at Munich led to another book on European Approaches to International Relations Theory (2004).
 His postdoctoral research led to a third book, entitled Fighting Terrorism and Drugs: Europe and International Police Cooperation (2008).